EARLY CAREERS in the United Kingdom

 Please note if you have completed your further legal studies (PGDL, LPC or SQE), you must have obtained a minimum degree classification of a Merit.

-If you have any mitigating circumstances that you'd like to be taken into consideration alongside your application, please ensure you to input this in your application.
+If you have any mitigating circumstances that you'd like to be taken into consideration alongside your application, please ensure you include details of these in your online application.

-Yes, we accept applications from those who have already completed their law or non-law degree.
+Yes, we accept applications from those who have already completed their law or non-law undergrduate degree.

-As we recruit two years in advance, during your 2025 summer internship, you will be assessed for a training contract starting in 2027.
-There might be some instances where we can accommodate a 2026 start date, subject to business needs.
+As we recruit two years in advance, during your 2026 summer internship, you will be assessed for a training contract starting in 2028.
+There may be some instances where we can accommodate a 2027 start date, subject to business needs, but we cannot guarantee this.

 No, we don't accept CVs being sent directly and you won't need to complete a cover letter.
 You will instead need to apply via the early careers website